je-nunez/find_an_auction/README.md

         --start_time_from value
         --start_time_to value

+The option `--numb_items_to_return value` is the only option processed by this program itself (ie., not passed to the underlying eBay SDK).

 For example:

-        ./FindItem.scala --numb_items_to_return 10 --condition New --currency USD --min_price 5 --max_price 20  "lead holder 2 mm"
+        ./FindItem.scala --numb_items_to_return 10 --condition New \
+                         --currency USD --min_price 5 --max_price 20  \
+                         "lead holder 2 mm"

 to query eBay for `lead holder 2mm`, in `New` condition, whose prices are between 5 and 20 USD, and to request only 10 items.

-The option `--numb_items_to_return value` is the only option processed by this program itself (ie., not passed to the underlying eBay SDK).

-Some options in the list above depend on the version of the eBay Finding Kit for Enhaced Search SDK for Java that you are using, so you may have less or more options available: if you want to compile the latest version, with all the current item filters (command-line options), please see the section [Updating the Finding Kit for Enhaced Search client-side JAR](#updating-the-finding-kit-for-enhaced-search-client-side-jar) below in this page.
+Some options in the list above depend on the version of the eBay Finding Kit for Enhaced Search SDK for Java that you are using, so you may have less or more options available than those show
+above: if you want to compile the latest version, with all the current item filters (command-line options), please see the section
+[Updating the Finding Kit for Enhaced Search client-side JAR](#updating-the-finding-kit-for-enhaced-search-client-side-jar) below in this page.